jimmysmits/CloudNotes/Preparation-Exam.md

     instance_type = "t2.micro"

     ```

 -   Terraform can limit the number of concurrent operations as Terraform [walks the graph](https://www.terraform.io/docs/internals/graph.html#walking-the-graph) using the [`-parallelism=n`](https://www.terraform.io/docs/commands/plan.html#parallelism-n) argument.
 The default value for this setting is `10`.
 This setting might be helpful if you're running into API rate limits.

--   HashiCorp style conventions state that you should use 2 spaces between each nesting level to improve the readability of Terraform configurations.
+-   HashiCorp style conventions state that you should use two spaces between each nesting level to improve the readability of Terraform configurations.
 -   Terraform supports the #, //, and /*..*/ for commenting Terraform configuration files.
 Please use them when writing Terraform so both you and others who are using your code have a full understanding of what the code is intended to do.

 -   The `terraform console` command provides an interactive console for evaluating [expressions](https://www.terraform.io/docs/configuration/expressions.html) such interpolations. <https://www.terraform.io/docs/commands/console.html>